Generic Name: sirolimus (sih RO lim us)

 Brand Name: Rapamune

-You should not use sirolimus if you have ever had a lung transplant or liver transplant.
+You should not use Rapamune if you have ever had a lung transplant or liver transplant.

-Sirolimus can lower blood cells that help fight infection, and may lead to serious conditions including cancer, severe brain infection causing disability or death, or a viral infection causing kidney transplant failure.
+Rapamune may cause your body to overproduce white blood cells.
+This can lead to cancer, severe brain infection causing disability or death, or a viral infection causing kidney transplant failure.

-You should not use this medicine if you are allergic to sirolimus, or if you have ever had a lung transplant or liver transplant.
+You should not use Rapamune if you are allergic to Rapamune, or if you have ever had a lung transplant or liver transplant.

 high cholesterol or triglycerides;